 Monitor your accounts

-Check your account activity frequently looking for anything unusual.
-View your online account statements to detect fraud earlier and contact your financial institution immediately if you see anything suspicious.
-If you suspect that any of your accounts with Ally have been compromised, please notify us immediately using the contact us section at the top of the page.
+Check your account activity frequently for anything unusual.
+View your online accounts to detect fraud earlier and contact your financial institution immediately if you see anything suspicious.
+Also, keep an eye on accounts that belong to your children, parents or other family members.
+If you suspect that any of your accounts with Ally have been compromised, please notify us immediately using the Contact section at the top of the page.

 Use a credit monitoring service

 Consider signing up for a credit monitoring service that notifies you when changes are posted to your credit report.
-This is one of the fastest ways to identify if others open accounts in your name.
+This is one of the fastest ways to find out if someone has opened new accounts in your name.

-- Bills or statements you still receive by US mail stop arriving.
-This could mean an identity thief has taken over your account and changed your billing address.
+- Bills or statements unexpectedly stop arriving by US mail.
+(This could mean an identity thief has taken over your account and changed your billing address.)

-- You receive credit cards without applying for them.
+- Receiving credit cards without applying for them

-- You receive notice that you have been denied credit but did not apply for credit.
+- Notification that you’ve been denied credit that you didn’t apply for

 Know the scams

 If it sounds too good to be true, it probably is.
-Scams are not only limited to the internet.
-Criminals also use phone and email scams to gain personal information and commit fraud and identity theft.
-Here are a few typical identity theft scams:
+Scams are not only limited to the Internet.
+Criminals also use phone, text, social media and email scams to gain personal information and commit fraud and identity theft.
+Here are a few typical identity theft and fraud scams.

-- You are promised to make extra money working at home in return for using your bank account to send or receive money.
+- You’re promised to make extra money working at home in return for using your bank account to send or receive money.

-- You are required to pay a fee in advance to stop foreclosure, modify a loan, or receive advice from a company or individual to stop paying your mortgage.
+- An advanced fee is required to stop foreclosure, modify a loan or receive advice from a company or individual to stop paying your mortgage.
 The FTC provides an informative video on this subject at http://www.ftc.gov/yourhome.

-For more information on Internet safety visit Onguard Online (http://www.onguardonline.gov).
+Stay in the know about the latest scams and tactics by visiting Onguard Online.
 This is a Federal Trade Commission (FTC) maintained site that provides practical tips on how to guard against Internet fraud, secure your computer, and protect your personal information.